esl/code-beam-america/_trainings/elixir-security.md

 This training will be an introduction to the web application security concepts most relevant to Elixir applications, common vulnerabilities, and recommended best practices.

-1 Introduce web application security vulnerabilities, and how they occur in Elixir applications
+* Introduce web application security vulnerabilities, and how they occur in Elixir applications

-2 Show vulnerable code in Elixir/Phoenix, and have students run the code locally to understand how it works
+* Show vulnerable code in Elixir/Phoenix, and have students run the code locally to understand how it works

-3 Demonstrate tools to prevent and fix these vulnerabilities
+* Demonstrate tools to prevent and fix these vulnerabilities

-OBJECTIVES:
+**OBJECTIVES:**
 Give students the necessary knowledge to keep their applications safe from attack.

-PREREQUISITES:
+**PREREQUISITES:**
 [https://github.com/securityelixir/potion_shop](https://github.com/securityelixir/potion_shop)